Here’s a list of what you should bring when you visit Xpress Urgent Care:

 - Names, addresses and phone numbers of healthcare providers you see regularly (this allows us to send follow-up information about your visit to Xpress Urgent Care)

-Xpress Urgent Care will accept Medicare but we will bill you for any deductible, co-insurance or co-pays if Medicare does not pay.
+Xpress Urgent Care near me will accept Medicare but we will bill you for any deductible, co-insurance or co-pays if Medicare does not pay.

 No, we are sorry, but Xpress Urgent Care does not accept Medicaid.